tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Overview

-This extension is designed to operate in one of two topologies illustrated below, which we call "Shared Mode" and "Split Mode".
+This protocol is designed to operate in one of two topologies illustrated below, which we call "Shared Mode" and "Split Mode".

 ## Topologies